South Carolina vs. Maryland Predictions & Picks - Women's NCAA Tournament Elite Eight

 South Carolina Performance Insights

-- The Gamecocks' +1050 scoring differential (outscoring opponents by 30.0 points per game) is a result of scoring 80.4 points per game (seventh in college basketball) while allowing 50.4 per contest (first in college basketball).
+- The Gamecocks average 80.4 points per game (seventh in college basketball) while giving up 50.4 per outing (first in college basketball).
+They have a +1050 scoring differential overall and outscore opponents by 30.0 points per game.

-- Offensively, South Carolina is tallying 80 points per game this season in conference contests.
-To compare, its overall average (80.4 points per game) is 0.4 PPG higher.
+- With 80 points per game in SEC action, South Carolina is tallying 0.4 fewer points per game in conference games compared to its season average (80.4 PPG).

+- The Gamecocks are averaging 84.8 points per game in home games.
+In road games, they are averaging 77.2 points per contest.

 Maryland Performance Insights